-As a volunteer, I began updating their website and researched credible information to post online.
+This time I got to choose my own projects and really found that I enjoyed my work more.
+I inspected older information, looked for additional credible sources to provide better coverage of the complexities of ADHD and began updating the website.
 After I left in 2013, I started a Pinterest page about ADHD using many of the resources I had put together.
-I love to collect information and commentary for my boards, but some information is best presented in a more orderly format.
+I love to collect information and commentary for my boards and on Facebook, but some information is best presented in a more orderly format.
 Thank you for giving me time to get this site together.

 Joan Riley Jager

 Disclaimer: This website should not be misinterpreted as medical advice.
 You should only accept information about ADHD as “professional” when it comes from a licensed medical practitioner.
 If you have difficulty functioning in your daily life, we recommend that you seek evaluation and treatment from an experienced and reputable provider.